-Extended Time to Complete Large Assignments
+Extended Time to Complete Assignments

 Some students may be eligible for extended time to complete assignments.
-Using this accommodation requires timely communication For each extension desired: The student must request the extended time for the assignment from the professor.
-The professor will determine if extended time is possible, and the length of the extension.
+Using this accommodation requires proactive communication.
+For each extension desired: The student must request the extended time for the assignment from the professor and indicate his/her progress on the assignment.
+The professor will determine if extended time is possible, and if so, the length of the extension.